ARM-software/arm-trusted-firmware/docs/user-guide.md

     default model (when the value is 0) is to route non-secure interrupts to S-EL1 (TSP).

+*   `TSPD_ROUTE_FIQ_TO_EL3`: A non zero value enables the routing model for secure interrupts in which they are routed to EL3 (TSPD).
+The default model (when the value is 0) is to route non-secure interrupts to S-EL1 (TSP).

 *   `TRUSTED_BOARD_BOOT`: Boolean flag to include support for the Trusted Board Boot feature.
 When set to '1', BL1 and BL2 images include support to load and verify the certificates and images in a FIP.
 The default value is '0'.